dper/kanjiscripts/README.md

 Single Characters
 =================

 Suppose you're trying to learn some kanji, as opposed to words.
 A good way to learn the kanji is to find some sentences that contain them.
 You might have a text file that has one hundred kanji all on one line.
-To use `find_words.rb`, you need a file with one word (in this case, one character) per line.
+To use `find_words_in_file.rb`, you need a file with one word (in this case, one character) per line.
 The command `fold` should do the trick.
 Suppose your starting file is called `list.txt`.

     fold -b3 list.txt > list.2.txt

 The above command will output the same kanji, with one per line.
-Rename `list.2.txt` to `target_words.txt`, run `find_words.rb`, and you're done.
+Rename `list.2.txt` to `target_words.txt`, run `find_words_in_file.rb`, and you're done.

 Natto Documentation